-This report represents Manhattan Community Board 8's Statement of Community District Needs and Community Board Budget Requests for Fiscal Year (FY) 2020.
-This report contains the formatted but otherwise unedited content provided by the community board, collected through an online form available to community boards from June to November 2018.
+This report represents the Statement of Community District Needs and Community Board Budget Requests for Fiscal Year (FY) 2021.
+This report contains the formatted but otherwise unedited content provided by the community board, collected through an online form available to community boards from August to November, 2019.